ifndev/ifndev/README.md

 * 📍 Vichy/Clermont-Ferrand - Nîmes - Saint-Dié

 ## 💽 My Projects
-Most of the repos on my account are fun little projects i started, mainly to learn a language, framework, library or just for fun !
+Most of the repos on my account are little projects i started, mainly to learn a language, framework, library or just for fun !

 ## i ❤...